 The Chief Ambassador, Emperor Jonathan I, is automatically responsible for contact with any nations not listed above.
 If you are interested in becoming Austenasian Ambassador to your own country, nation, people or region, then contact the Austenasian Government at: email@example.com.

 The Empire of Austenasia is a member of:

 The Empire of Austenasia has taken part in the following international events:

 Countries with which the Empire of Austenasia has signed a currently in force Treaty of Mutual Recognition:

 Countries which the Empire of Austenasia also mutually recognises:

 Countries which the Empire of Austenasia recognises, and has sent information to regarding our founding and existence:

 Countries which the Empire of Austenasia recognises, but has had no contact with:

-*The Empire of Austenasia does not recognise either Volfa, the SMOM, or Mercia as sovereign states, as they do not excercise sovereignty over territory.
-However, Volfa and the SMOM are re recognised as sovereign entities under international law, while Mercia is recognised as a sovereign nation.
+*The Empire of Austenasia does not recognise either Landashir, Mercia, the SMOM, Venedia, or Volfa as sovereign states, as they do not exercise sovereignty over territory.
+However, Landashir and Mercia are recognised as sovereign nations, whereas Venedia, Volfa and the SMOM are recognised as sovereign entities under international law.

 **While these countries have not granted official recognition to the Empire of Austenasia, the Empire claims to have received tacit recognition - that is, acts or conduct which, in the absence of any indication to the contrary, can be reasonably interpreted to imply recognition - from them for a variety of reasons.